apkrieg/foovm/README.md

 `go get github.com/apkrieg/foovm`

 ### Description
-This runtime was built at part of a contest with @circle601 to see which runtime could run a set of example applications the fastest.
+This runtime was built at part of a contest with [circle601](https://github.com/circle601) to see which runtime could run a set of example applications the fastest.

+This runtime was the winner as it was the only runtime that could pass all the tests.

 ### Hello World!
 ```